Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Methodology

-To address the low transferability of the \textit{adversarial bracketed exposure fusion} based attack, we extend the element-wise linear fusion to the convolutional way with more parameters can be tuned.
-Specifically, we represent Eq.~\ref{eq:bracketed_reconstruction}, as
+To address the low transferability of the \textit{adversarial bracketed exposure fusion} based attack, we extend the element-wise linear fusion to a convolutional strategy where more parameters can be tuned.
+We re-formulate Eq.~\eqref{eq:bracketed_reconstruction} as